SvOlli/sorbus/doc/native.rst

    SAVE erases a previous file with the same name before writing.
--  BASIC starts at $0400, as the area $0200-$03ff is used by the Sorbus kernel for accessing the internal drive. ($0200-$02ff is only used for saving.)
+-  BASIC starts at $0400, as the area $0200-$03ff is used by the Sorbus kernel for accessing the internal drive. ($0200-$02ff is only used for saving, and also "swapped out", so data is restored after SAVE.)
 -  The LOAD and SAVE work totally different as stated in the manuals.
 -  LOAD"$" is added to display the directory on screen.
 -  No need to enter size of memory size (compiled in)
 -  terminal width and auto-newline has totally been removed and should be now handled by the terminal software used
--  Opcode order is kept the same, so most original OSI BASIC code should work on the Sorbus variant as well
+-  Token order is kept the same, so most original OSI BASIC code should work on the Sorbus variant as well
 -  code for RND(0) has been changed, so sequence will not be the same, actually being random